VerticalRelevance/Performance-Testing-Blueprint/README.md

 # Performance-Testing-Blueprint
 Blueprint for performance testing foundation.

-## Technical Details
+## Locust Details

-Locust is the performance testing tool chosen for this blueprint.
+[Locust](locust.io) is the performance testing tool chosen for this blueprint.
 While this blueprint will focus on implementing the performance tests regardless of the tool chosen, this section will cover some things specific to Locust to get those out of the way, so that the rest of the sections can focus on implementing the recommendations found in the playbook.

+Locust docs describe creating something called a locust file.
+This file is used as an entrypoint into the Locust framework.
+So see a simple example open `locustfiles/simple_locust_file.py`.
+To run locust with the webUI, then run from the cli: `locust -f locustfiles/simple_locust_file.py`.
+See `requirements.txt` for the things that pip will need to install in your environment.
+Note, see the pipeline scripts for an example of a headless run using Locust.

 ## Repo structure